Link Building for Beginners

 This simple question will weed out the charlatans.
 There is no guaranteed time to build up a stable and high-quality backlink network.
 If someone promises instant results, stay far far away.

 - Can I see examples of your work?

-Ask for an example of their link building profile.
-If you can see any tangible proof of their claims such as testimonials, the links they’ve earned for clients, or increase in their bottom line, whether that’s traffic, earnings or rankings as a direct result of their link-building strategy.
+Ask for an example of their link-building profile.
+If you can see any tangible proof of their claims, such as testimonials, the links they’ve earned for clients, or an increase in their bottom line, whether that’s traffic, earnings or rankings as a direct result of their link-building strategy.
 A reliable link-building agency won’t hide their previous work and will be more than willing to share it with you.

 - Which tools do you use?

 Automated tools, such as article spinners, are a red flag and can put your site in danger of a Google penalty.

 Ideally, tasks are broken down into individual services.
 While it’s difficult to put an exact price on this sector of SEO, super low quotes of $100 or less are a sure-fire “too good to be true” signal.

 Don’t be Tempted to Collect Just ANY Links